 Younger voters are the most likely to register as unaffiliated.
-Forty-three percent of voters ages 18-34 are registered unaffiliated compared to 35% of voters ages 35-54, 26% of voters ages 55-74, and 21% of voters 75 and older.
-As a result, younger adults, especially those ages 18-34, comprise a larger share of unaffiliated voters than the overall electorate: 29% of all voters are ages 18-34 compared to 37% of registered unaffiliated voters.
+Forty-five percent of voters ages 18-34 are registered unaffiliated compared to 38% of voters ages 35-54, 28% of voters ages 55-74, and 24% of voters 75 and older.
+As a result, younger adults, especially those ages 18-34, comprise a larger share of unaffiliated voters than the overall electorate.

-Compared to the state population overall, unaffiliated voters are more likely to be white (69% vs. 65%) and to report no race or ethnicity (10% vs. 6%).
+Compared to the state population overall, white votes are more likely to be unaffiliated than the greater population (67% vs. 65%).
 Asian and Hispanic voters have an above average share of unaffiliated voters and black voters are a smaller share than their share in North Carolina’s electorate overall.

-Voters that did not report a race or ethnic identification were the most likely to register as unaffiliated (54%), followed by Asian (52%), multiracial or other race (44%), Hispanic (43%), white (35%), and American Indian (32%) voters.
-Black voters were the least likely to register as unaffiliated (18%).
+Voters who did not report a race or ethnic identification were the most likely to register as unaffiliated (53%), followed by Asian (52%), multiracial or other race (46%), Hispanic (44%), white (36%), and American Indian (35%) voters.
+Black voters were the least likely to register as unaffiliated (21%).

 North Carolina voters born in a New England state are generally the most likely to be registered as unaffiliated.
-Forty-nine percent of voters born in Rhode Island, New Hampshire, and Massachusetts are registered unaffiliated, followed by Vermont (47%).
+Fifty percent of voters born in Rhode Island and 49% of New Hampshire and Massachusetts born voters are registered unaffiliated, followed by Vermont (47%).